barryceelen/wp-eelknots/README.md

 ## Theme in a plugin?

-Usually my project code consists of a theme and a site-specific plugin.
 WordPress allows you to specify additional theme folders.
 This feature is used by the example plugin to include the theme inside the plugin folder.
-I find this keeps the project code nicely bundled together.
+Usually my WordPress project code mainly consists of a theme and a site-specific plugin.
+I find including the theme in the plugin keeps the project code nicely bundled together.

 ## Deployment